sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 This will create a _route_ object, which will in turn configure the OpenShift router (using haproxy) to pass incoming http based connections to our pod (or pods) running inside the OpenShift cluster.

-Fetch the hostname of the route.
+Fetch the hostname of the route:

 ```
 oc get route vote-app